-PURPOSE: To make college more accessible and affordable for military-affiliated students.
+PURPOSE: This is a series of scholarships to make college more accessible and affordable for military-affiliated students.

 AMOUNT: Varies.
 From $1,500 to $5,000 a semester.
 Some are renewable.

-ELIGIBILITY: Open to current KU students in good academic standing or newly admitted students for the Fall semester, in one of the following categories:
+ELIGIBILITY: Open to current KU students on all KU campuses in good academic standing or newly admitted students for the Fall semester, in one of the following categories: